paul-hammant/tbd/content/concurrent-development-of-consecutive-releases/index.md

 Every high throughput Extreme Programming team will tell you that finishing and shipping a release before starting work as a team on the next releasable slice of work is much better than attempting to do concurrent development of consecutive releases.
-Sure, some teammates (PM, BA, tech leads) are looking a couple of weeks ahead to make sure that everything is ready for development and QA automation on a just in time basis, but the majority of the dev team will only pick up new release work as the previous one has been pushed into production.
+Sure, some teammates (PM, BA, tech leads) are looking a couple of weeks ahead to make sure that everything is ready for development and QA automation on a just in time basis but the majority of the dev team will only pick up new release work as the previous one has been pushed into production.
 {{< /warning >}}